lmorg/murex/docs/GUIDE.syntax.md

 `out: 'a b c' "1 2 3";` translates to 2 parameters: "a b c"s, "1 2 3".

-## Anti-aliases: bang prefix
+## Bang Prefix

+Some builtins support an optional bang (!) prefix.
+These are similar to the bang operator in some languages where bang will perform a boolean `not`.
+However in _murex_, builtins prefixed with a bang will perform the opposite functional task rather than logical operation.

-Some functions support an optional bang (!) prefix.
-These are called "anti-aliases" and similarly to how a bang can `not` a boolean state, anti-aliases are aliases that perform opposite functions to their default behaviour.
-For example `out: hello world -> !match: world` would return no results as the `!match` anti-alias with look for strings that don't match "world".
-Some encoding / compression routines also have an anti-alias to decode or deflate their input.
+For example `out: hello world -> !match: world` would return no results as the `!match` builtin will look for strings that **don't**  match "world" (rather than the typical operation of `match` looking for strings that **do** match).
+Some encoding / compression routines also support a bang prefix to decode or deflate their input.

 ## End of chain semi-colons